-The Broadcasting section of the Department of Parliamentary Services provides LIVE televised coverage of House of Representatives, Senate, Federation Chamber of the House of Representatives and selected Parliamentary Committee hearings, held in Parliament House, as well as audio coverage of other Parliamentary Committee hearings held both at Parliament House and other venues around Australia.
+The Parliamentary Audio Visual Services section of the Department of Parliamentary Services provides LIVE televised coverage of House of Representatives, Senate, Federation Chamber of the House of Representatives and selected Parliamentary Committee hearings, held in Parliament House, as well as audio coverage of other Parliamentary Committee hearings held both at Parliament House and other venues around Australia.

 Broadcasting also provides a range of in house television, radio and multimedia services to Senators, Members, occupants of Parliament House and external clients.